rlporter24/Amplicon-dual-index-demux/README.md

   `snakemake --cores 1`
   within the ‘16S_demux_edits’ directory.
 This should take about 16 minutes depending on your system, and will run a test analysis using ‘config/test_fastq.txt’,   ‘config/test_samplesheet.txt’ and the test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated within the test_out/trimmed directory:\
      <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\
-  If the files are generated in the ‘trimmed’ directory are all present, the run has been successful.
-Details on intermediate files are included below in >Test run full outputs.\
+  If the files are generated in the ‘trimmed’ directory are all present, the run has been successful.\
   To exit the container, simply type ‘exit’.

 7. **Run the actual analysis**\